mauicv/genesis-tubs-engine/README.md

 ### Examples:

 No real tests have been implemented.
-To run a example implementation within a electron application use:
+To run an example simulation within a electron application use:

 ```sh
 npm run test-env